-The code performs the tasks below.
+The code performs the following tasks:

-- It creates a container for every partition with the method init. - It creates the proxy with the method createDistributedObject. - It removes the value of the object with the method destroyDistributedObject, otherwise we may get an OutOfMemory exception.
+- Creates a container for every partition with the method init. - Creates the proxy with the method createDistributedObject. - Removes the value of the object with the method destroyDistributedObject, otherwise we may get an OutOfMemory exception.